srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

 1. At the Cloud Shell command prompt, to start monitoring the Events being received by the Azure IoT Hub, enter the following command:

     ```cmd/sh
-    az iot hub monitor-events --hub-name iot-az220-training-{YOUR-ID}
+    az iot hub monitor-events --hub-name iot-az220-training-{your-id}
     ```

-    Be sure to replace the `{Your-ID}` placeholder with your unique suffix for our Azure IoT Hub instance.
+    Be sure to replace the `{your-id}` placeholder with your unique suffix for our Azure IoT Hub instance.

 1. Notice that telemetry from the **ChildDevice1** that is getting sent to Azure IoT Hub.